TrickyTroll/good-bot-runner/runner/README.md

 ### `funcmodule.py`

-The [funcmodule](funcmodule.py) contains every function used by the command line interface to parse instrution files.
+The [funcmodule](funcmodule.py) contains every function used by the command line interface to parse instruction files.

 It is the file to modify if you want to improve the parser or interact with the user before anything else runs.